sodiboo/URSL/README.md

 func $example 5 -> 5;
 ```

 This ensures that ``$example`` will be declared later during compilation with the same signature.
 That function may be either implemented in URSL or defined as ``extern`` with some other calling convention.
+If it is never implemented, an error will be emitted.

 # Custom instructions

 Custom instructions are declared with the ``inst`` keyword, and they act like custom URSL instructions, meaning they don't have the ``$`` prefix and are inlined into the caller.
 They are not called with the ``call`` instruction, but just by naming them as any other instruction.

-Custom instructions are not implemented in URSL, but in a syntax more similar to URCL.
+Custom instructions are not implemented as URSL, but with a syntax more similar to URCL.
 This functionality exists so that you can use new URCL instructions without needing me to add them to URSL, and for cases where you need lower level access to URCL.
-Also, most of the default instructions are defined in terms of custom instructions which allows URSL to have a simpler compiler that doesn't explicitly define how to emit boring instructions that only take a single line for the translation in this document.
+Also, most of the default instructions are defined in terms of custom instructions which allows URSL to have a simpler compiler that doesn't explicitly define how to emit boring instructions that don't have any semantic meaning relevant to URSL.

-Custom instructions are not emitted exactly as the original code (some transformations do modify it, which i'll explain later), but all instructions are mapped one-to-one in outputted code in the same order.
+Custom instructions are not emitted exactly as the original code (some transformations do modify it, which i'll explain), but all URCL instructions in their bodies are mapped one-to-one in outputted code in the same order.

-Custom instructions have the instruction/data label abstraction that URSL has, meaning that jumps look like ``JMP :label``, not ``JMP .label`` (as they do in URCL).
-Every instruction in a URCL function can be labeled, and they are converted into relatives for the output, since i didn't wanna deal with unique stateful mangled labels.
-An instruction can only have *one* label.
+Custom instructions have the instruction/data label abstraction that URSL has, meaning that jumps look like ``JMP :label``, not ``JMP .label`` (as you may expect from URCL).
+Every instruction in a URCL function can be labeled, and they are converted into relatives for the output, since i didn't wanna deal with unique stateful mangled labels (i.e. different every time they are emitted).
+An instruction can have any number of labels.
 Data labels can only appear as source operands, and instruction labels can only appear as destination operands.

-In custom instructions, there are 3 operand kinds: instruction label, immediate value, and registers.
+In custom instructions, there are 3 operand kinds: instruction labels, immediate values, and registers.
 Immediate values are the same as the arguments to the ``const`` instruction in URSL.
 Memory locations are immediate values, and unlike in URCL, they cannot start with ``M``.
 They must be prefixed with ``#``.
 Same with registers, those are always ``$``.
 This allows me to make a simpler parser, because if ``R`` was allowed, then the instructions cannot be arbitary (i.e. they are parsed with a regex like ``\w+``), since it would cause an ambiguity whether an instruction has 3 operands or if it has 2 operands and a new instruction starts.
-Unlike URCL, in URSL all whitespace is equivalent, including newlines and comments, so i did not want to make the grammar newline sensitive just because you want ``R``/``M`` prefixes.
+Unlike URCL, in URSL all whitespace is equivalent, including newlines and comments, and i did not want to make the grammar newline sensitive just because you want ``R``/``M`` prefixes.

 Registers can also be prefixed with ``&``, in which case they will be *named registers*.
 I recommend using named registers, because it's more readable most of the time.
 Other than the different naming, they behave identically to indexed registers and just look slightly differently.
 The only exception is ``$0``, which of course, always maps to the actual zero register.